armcknight/AdventOfCode/README.md

     - [ ] Parse the output from `make benchmark` to extract a table of the runtimes to insert into this README at the bottom, after the stats.
         - [ ] Generate a graph!
     - [ ] Scrape my personal stats: https://adventofcode.com/2023/leaderboard/self
+- [ ] Add link to each problem at the top of each problem description like https://adventofcode.com/$year/day/$day

 # Top-level operations